appcornerit/iTunesPicker/README.md

 - Build an interface for iPad
 - Suggest new features

-Work in progress, stay tuned!
+Work in progress, **apps discounts will soon be available for App Store worldwide**, stay tuned!

 ####Publish on App Store
 iTunesPicker is not published on the App Store by appcorner.it, **you're free to publish this version "as is" on App Store** or with your changes (please quote this repository in the app description).